sourabhfb/mongodb-mcp-that-works/README.md

 ---

-Made with ❤️ for the Claude Desktop community
+Made out of pain since the official MongoDB MCP didn't work for me